Nsovo/cart-project/README.md

 ## Introduction

-LittleFish Shop is a user-friendly e-commerce platform designed to provide customers with a seamless shopping experience.
+The Shop app is a user-friendly e-commerce platform designed to provide customers with a seamless shopping experience.
 Users can explore a wide range of products, add them to their cart, and securely proceed to checkout.

 ## Features